There are two ways of gaining a doctorate at the Technical University of Darmstadt:

 If a certificate of the successful dissertation defence is required between the successful dissertation defence and the issuing of the doctoral certificate, the departmental office will provide a respective document upon informal request.

-As soon as proof of publication has been provided, the University and State Library Darmstadt will inform the responsible department about the delivery.
+Once the dissertation has been published on the university publication server in accordance with Section 19(1) or Section 19(4) to (6), the University and State Library Darmstadt (ULB) informs the department concerned to that effect.
 The doctorate will then be awarded by issuing the doctoral certificate to the doctoral candidate.
-From this point in time, the student awarded the doctorate has the right to carry the doctoral title.
+From this point in time, the doctoral graduate has the right to hold the respective doctoral title.